waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Process Violations (System Critiques)
 - **CRITICAL PROCESS FAILURE (Turn 12570):** The system correctly identified two major process violations.
 1) I failed to immediately address the faulty `farfetchd_puzzle_solver` agent after discovering it provided incorrect advice on Turn 12443.
 2) I completely ignored my own map markers at (15, 24) and (15, 26) that warned of a movement loop, wasting over 10 turns stuck in that exact loop while the bird wasn't even at its starting position.
 This is a severe failure of discipline.
 My new plan is to stop interacting with the bird's empty starting position and instead path to a known trigger point at (29, 33) to make it reappear.

-### Battle Automation Failure (Turn 12755)
+### Battle Automation Failure (Recurring)
-- **Observation:** My `execute_battle_action` tool generated a sequence to select 'QUICK ATTACK' (Down x2, A).
+- **Observation (Turn 12755):** My `execute_battle_action` tool generated a sequence to select 'QUICK ATTACK' (Down x2, A).
 However, the game state showed that 'EMBER' was selected and used instead.
+- **Observation (Turns 13429-13432):** During the battle with a wild WEEDLE, my automated sequence to select EMBER repeatedly failed.
+The 'Down' button presses from the `sequence_manager` did not register in the game for multiple turns, leaving the cursor stuck on 'QUICK ATTACK'.
+I had to intervene manually to finish the battle.
-- **Conclusion:** There is a discrepancy in how the battle menu cursor movement is handled.
-The tool's logic for navigating the move list is likely flawed.
-This needs to be investigated and fixed.
-For now, I must be cautious when using this tool and double-check the cursor position on screen.
+- **Conclusion:** There is a fundamental, recurring issue with battle automation.
+The game may not be processing sequential directional inputs correctly, or my tools (`execute_battle_action`, `sequence_manager`) are not sending them correctly.
+The tool's logic for navigating the move list is likely flawed and this automation is currently unreliable and needs investigation.

 ## Future Agent & Tool Ideas (Reflection Turn 12943)
 - **Action Sequencer Tool:** A tool to automate the execution of multi-turn button sequences output by other tools (like `execute_battle_action`).
 This would take a list of lists (e.g., [['A'], ['Down'], ['Down'], ['A']]) and execute one inner list per turn, freeing me from manual management.